pga03/docs-first-discovery/src/documents/tokenPrefsServerIntegrationConnection.md

 **File:** `panels.js`

-This connector sends a http request to the first discovery server to save user selected preferences when the token panel becomes visible.
+This connector sends an http request to the first discovery server to save user selected preferences when the token panel becomes visible.

 ## Using the Token and Preferences Server Integration Connector component

-Typically the Token and Preferences Server Integration Connector is integrated into the First Discovery Tool by supplying it in an
+Typically, the Token and Preferences Server Integration Connector is added as an extra grade to the [Token Panel](token.md) specification in the
 [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):

 ```javascript